U.S.-China Joint DVM Scholarship Program

 Specialized Training Opportunity

-In addition to the sponsors, the U.S.-China Joint DVM Scholarship Program has also established partnerships with the American Veterinary Medical Association (AVMA), U.S. Department of Agriculture (USDA), University of California Davis (UC Davis), University of Minnesota (UMN), Iowa State University (ISU) and 12 agricultural universities in China.
+In addition to the sponsors, the U.S.-China Joint DVM Scholarship Program has also established partnerships with the American Veterinary Medical Association (AVMA), U.S. Department of Agriculture (USDA), University of Minnesota (UMN), Iowa State University (ISU), University of George (UGA), University of California Davis (UC Davis), University of Missouri and all of universities in China.
 This unique collaboration with universities, governments and animal health industry partners in the U.S. and China provides unprecedented learning opportunities for these Chinese DVM students.
 For the first time, they can fully understand and compare how the veterinary profession plays an important role in animal health, public health, food safety, and other important social and economic areas in the two countries.

 An important mission of the U.S.-China Joint DVM Scholarship Program is to train future leaders for veterinary education and the veterinary profession in China.
 The scholars are provided an opportunity to have summer externships at the AVMA headquarters to learn about protecting, promoting and advancing a strong veterinary profession.
 They also have an opportunity to participate in externships at the USDA Animal and Plant Health Inspection Service to learn about prevention and control of animal diseases.
 In addition, the U.S.-China Center has organized a series of leadership seminars for the program.
 Invited seminar speakers are leaders from colleges of veterinary medicine, animal health industries and government agencies in the U.S. and China.
 Scholars are also encouraged to enhance their leadership opportunities through externships in veterinary practice and research work related to animal and human health initiatives.
 The U.S.-China Center has partnered with Banfield Pet Hospital to arrange summer job experiences at Banfield hospitals.